bandersongit/reason-conf-2019-talk/reason-conf-talk-outline.md

 # Investing in Testing With Reason

+I want you to come away from this talk with an understanding of the principles behind why we write tests and the ability to apply these principles in order to efficiently and effectively write software that will address your users’ needs.
+We will cover high level topics and a few specific strategies, some of which Reason is especially well suited to.
+However these ideas are by no means constrained to any particular programming language or paradigm.

 ## Why do we test?
  I believe the fundamental reason that we write tests is that we want to be confident that our code does what it says it does.
 We want this confidence because our goal is to solve the users’ problems and if our code doesn’t solve the users’ problems, we lose their trust and they will look for other solutions.

 It is important to note that this confidence can come from other possible sources.
 If we want to be as confident as possible, then the gold standard is a formal mathematical proof.
 If we were to write formal proofs for our code we would have absolute confidence.

 A type system in some ways offers a notion of “automated proof”.
-By this I don’t mean “if it compiles it works”, but I do mean that by making certain types of errors syntactically impossible, we can be sure that they do not occur in our code.
+By this I don’t mean “if it compiles it works”, but I do mean that by making certain types of errors semantically impossible, we can be sure that they do not occur in our code.
 Understanding what your type system can offer in terms of guarantees and designing your types to reflect your business logic can go a long way towards building confidence in your code.

 ## Testing as a means of establishing confidence
 > “Testing proves the presence of bugs, not the absence of bugs” - Edsger Dijkstra

+It’s important to understand what tests can and cannot do.
 As opposed to formal proofs and the use of type checkers, testing provides empirical validation of highly specific scenarios.
-To illustrate the difference between these methods, consider this factorial function:
+We are generally only demonstrating particular instances of a more general proposition that we would like to be true.
+To illustrate the difference between testing, proofs, and types, consider the factorial function.

+You might recall from math class that this is a function that is defined recursively.
+0! = 1, and n! = n * (n-1)!

 ```reason
 let rec factorial = (n) => {